mozilla/badgekit-api-client/docs/index.md

 ]
 ```

-See [methods](methods.md) for links to detailed examples of method calls and responses.
+See [methods](methods.md) for links to detailed examples of client method calls and responses.